-There is a tourist information in La Laguna Grande Centro de Información.
+There is a tourist information in La Laguna Grande Centro de Información right by the nationalpark.
 That is a good starting point to get more information.

 There we were adviced not to walk the 16 kilometres trail since that one is "very strenuous and probably too difficult" for us.
 Maybe it was our outfit that lead him to give us this advice.
 Of course we head off for the 16 kilometres hike!

 Starting point for the hike in Garajonay

 There are several starting points for this hike.
 One is Aparcamiento de Cruce de Pajaritos.
 Another one is El Contadero right after Pajaritos and about 1-2 kilometres before the visitor´s centre driving from San Sebastian.
 A third parking lot is by the restaurant in El Cedro.

 If you plan to have lunch halfway in El Cedro starting in Pajaritos or El Contadero is to prefer.